-It must be so siao to think that a prison can be a tourist attraction.
+It must be crazy to think that a prison can be a tourist attraction.
 But believe it or not, Hoa Lo Prison is a very significant building still intact to this day.
 Also known as Maison Centrale Hanoi, the inside of this colonial-styled prison was torn down with only several cells remaining.
 This happened in the 1990s when many parts of the prison were also brought down.
 Rumours suggested that about 600 inmates could be held in this prison before the breakdown.

 Among tourists with high interest in war history, Hoa Lo Prison is a very popular landmark in the Old Quarter.
 Because of that, several Hanoi hotels and office complexes can be found around the prison.

 Address: 1 Hoả Lò, Trần Hưng Đạo, Hoàn Kiếm, Hà Nội 100000, Vietnam